howard-haowen/howard-haowen/README.md

 - 🔭 I’m currently working on building web services using [`spaCy`](https://github.com/explosion/spaCy).
 - 🌱 I’m currently learning [`fast.ai`](https://github.com/fastai) and [`MLflow`](https://github.com/mlflow/mlflow).
-- ⚡ Fun fact: The dog in my profile picture is Nainai.
-She's sweet, patient, and a bit stubborn.
+- ⚡ Fun fact: I was an English teacher but now an AI engineer.

 <!--
 **howard-haowen/howard-haowen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.